-As of Friday, June 26, 2020, the Governor has moved all of Illinois, including Addison, into Phase 4 of his Restore Illinois plan.
+As of Feburary 3, 2021, the Governor has moved Region 8 of Illinois, including Addison, into Phase 4.
 Most guidelines for Phase 4 may be found here.
-Golf operational guidelines can be found here.
-Governor Pritzker also signed Executive Order 2020-44, which extends a number of previous executive orders through July 26, 2020.
+Governor Pritzker also signed Executive Order 2021-01 on January 8, which provides additional guidelines, and extends previous executive orders through February 6, 2021.
 The Village recommends businesses continue to operate following the recommendations set by the State and DuPage County Health Department to keep employees and the community safe.

 DCEO's Business Interruption Grant Program